AkshayGadekar/React-MUI-Dashboard-with-TypeScript/README.md

 - formik for Form validations
 - Audio Player
 - Drop file upload
   and many more...

 Following `menus` are given as working menu:

 - `Nodes`
 - `Messaging`
 - `Users`
 - `Roles`

 Login Credentials:

 - Username: `jfennell@callqx.com`
 - password: `secret`

-APIs used inside are dummy APIs, just given for example, they can deprecate anytime...
+Note: APIs used inside are dummy APIs, just given for example, unfortunately API server is shut down now so APIs are commented in code and static response is shown...

 ## How to use

 Clone this repo and run:

 ```bash
 cd React-MUI-Dashboard-with-TypeScript
 npm install
 npm start
 ```